surfman100/coding-documentation/Azure/azure-resource-manager.md

 # Azure Resource Manager
+Azure Resource Manager is the deployment and management service for Azure.
 To query Azure resources, like DataFactory pipeline runs, use the Azure Resource Manager

 ## Code
 Reference the following libraries